 FOR IMMEDIATE RELEASE

-The project, formally titled “Video-based Network-wide Conflict and Speed Analysis to Support Vision Zero in Bellevue (WA) United States,” began in August 2019 and used data supplied from the city’s network of 360-degree, high-definition traffic cameras at 40 intersections chosen for the study.
-Transoft Solutions’ products, BriskLUMINA and BriskVANTAGE, collected traffic volumes, road user speeds, and near-crash traffic conflict indicators from the video feed.
-It then used advanced artificial intelligence algorithms and video analytics to process, analyze and identify safety issues at the intersections.
+The project, formally titled “Video-based Network-wide Conflict and Speed Analysis to Support Vision Zero in Bellevue (WA) United States,” began in August 2019 and grew from the City of Bellevue’s Vision Zero effort, which strives to eliminate traffic fatalities and serious injuries on city streets by 2030.
+Video footage supplied from 40 of the city’s 360-degree, high-definition connected traffic cameras was used for the study.
+Using advanced artificial intelligence algorithms and video analytics, Transoft Solutions was able to automatically produce traffic volumes, road user speeds, and near-crash traffic conflict indicators to identify safety issues at each of the intersections.

 The results of this work have been published in three technical reports, also available on the City of Bellevue’s Vision Zero Partnerships website.
 The project, among other findings, shows that roadway conflicts (or near-crash events), are accurate predictors of where future crashes could occur.

 In 2015, the City of Bellevue adopted Vision Zero and passed a resolution providing a framework to strive to eliminate traffic deaths and serious injury collisions on city streets by 2030.
 To achieve this goal, it’s important to understand the problem and to develop the right tools to address it.
 The development of Bellevue’s Vision Zero Strategic Plan included multiple engagement opportunities with staff, community stakeholders, and partner agencies.
 Transoft Solutions helped the city develop a safety solution to tackle challenging road safety issues.